linediconsine/tabletable/README.md

-tabletable is about linearize table...
+*TABLETABLE is about linearize table...*

 Simple instant linearize table css for mobile device